zefur/trivia/README.md

 ### Dev
 Switched from an in-memory database to a simple persistant store saved to the localstorage Built using Sveltekit and Tailwindcss

+### Running the Project

+The project can be found at https://chingu-trivia.herokuapp.com/ Or clone the project and run 'yarn dev' in the folders terminal